RaceStreaming – FAQ

 What is needed at the race track?

 RaceStreaming.com transmits data to the Internet using the built-in 4G/LTE modem.
-Good cellular coverage is essential for optimal upstream data performance.
+Most tracks offers good cellular coverage, which is essential for optimal upstream video performance.
+The RaceStreaming StreamKit, when used with the included data plan, will always use the best possible network available in the area.

-From the Pitbox or any other location, you can receive the live stream over the Internet using your Mobile, Tablet, or Desktop device.
-We recommend you set up monitors to allow your pit crew or your guests to follow the live stream.
+From the pit box or any other location, you can receive and view the live stream over the Internet using your mobile, tablet, or desktop device.
+We recommend you set up monitors to allow your pit crew or guests to follow the live stream.

 Can I connect multiple viewers at the same time?

-Yes – you can simultaneously connect multiple viewers at the same time or connect your live stream directly to YouTube, Twitch, Facebook Live, or other RTMP or SRT streaming services and allow unlimited viewers.
+Yes – you can simultaneously connect multiple viewers at the same time or connect your live stream directly to YouTube, Instagram, Twitch, Facebook Live, or other RTMP or HLS/SRT streaming services and allow unlimited viewers.

-There are many different action cameras available today.
+Yes – You may already have a built-in VBOX or AIM camera system that provides video output.
+If not, there are many different action cameras available today.
 You may already be the lucky owner of a camera that can provide video and audio via USB or HDMI.
 Plug your existing action camera into the RaceStreaming.com hardware using a USB and/or HDMI cable.
+RaceStreaming also offers a Racing Cam solution.

 Can I connect multiple cameras?